minkcv/x86view/README.md

 ### Building and running on linux
 Install Required dependencies:
-Systems with apt should run: `sudo apt install build-essential qemu nasm gcc-multilib`
+Systems with apt should run: `sudo apt install build-essential qemu nasm gcc-multilib xorriso`

 #### Build and Run
 Run `make` to build the utility and create an iso.